niwyj7/two-step-bidding-PPO/README.md

 * 5 weather features,
 * 6 market-related features.

-This matches the environment definition in the code.
-A comment in the implementation mentions “10 dimensions”, but the actual concatenated state is 11-dimensional.
-This should be corrected in the documentation for consistency.
+This should match the environment definition in the code.